ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ## Shard block processing

-A block on a shard can be processed only if its `parent` has been accepted.
+For a block on a shard to be processed by a node, the following conditions must be met:

+* The `ShardBlock` pointed to by `parent_hash` has already been processed and accepted
+* The signature for the block from the _proposer_ (see below for definition) of that block is included along with the block in the network message object

 To validate a block header on shard `shard_id`, compute as follows:

 * Verify that `beacon_chain_ref` is the hash of the `slot`'th block in the beacon chain.
 * Let `state` be the state of the beacon chain block referred to by `beacon_chain_ref`.
 Let `validators` be `[validators[i] for i in state.current_persistent_committees[shard_id]]`.